 About Our Program

 Applicants should have an undergraduate degree in music.
-They must complete the graduate application and submit a personal statement, two letters of recommendation, résumé.
+They must complete the graduate application and submit a personal statement, two letters of recommendation, and résumé.
 Applicants must also complete an audition; please see the studio page for your instrument for the audition pieces.

 The 55-credit master of music in Suzuki pedagogy has emphases available in violin and cello.
 The program includes lessons, ensembles, and coursework in pedagogy, music theory, and musicology.
 In addition, students must complete these non-coursework requirements: